Sustainability

 #PlasticFree

-Eliminate plastic bottles?
-Yes we can.
-Thanks to our policy of reducing plastic bottles in each edition, this year we managed to eliminate them completely from the venue, preventing thousands and thousands of bottles from ending up in the trash.
+Eliminating plastic bottles?
+Yes, it's possible.
+Thanks to our policy of reducing plastic bottles in each edition, this year we managed to completely eliminate them from the venue, preventing thousands upon thousands of containers from ending up in the trash.

 2022